vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/025_jvara-nAshanam/_index.md

 +++
 ## Comment
 Found in Pāipp. i.
-Used by Kāuç. in a remedial rite (26.
+Used by Kāuś. in a remedial rite (26.
 25) against fever, in connection with heating an ax and dipping it in hot water to make a lotion; and reckoned (26.
-1, note) to the takmanāçana gaṇa.
+1, note) to the takmanāśana gaṇa.

 ## Translations